Al-un/learn-nuxt-ts/README.md

 ## Update existing code

-The scaffolded application is not much, only _pages/index.vue_ has to be updated:
+The application scaffold is not much, only _pages/index.vue_ has to be updated:

 ```vue